 You really can't over-communicate and you can't be too thoughtful about messaging.
 People learn in different ways at different times.
 Some team members will read what you put out immediately, some at the eleventh hour, and some not at all.
 The more you communicate in detail the fewer surprises there will be.
-This puts people at ease and enables them to relax, and hopefully, allows them to get excited about the retreat.
+This puts people at ease, enables them to relax, and builds anticipation for attending the retreat.